SilkRose/Pony/stories/deternal/deternal.md

 "Oh, don't worry about it.
 As long as I have my friends, I'll be happy until the end."

-Everypony else that wasn't crying started to cry.
+Those who weren't crying already started to weep.
 They all shared a group hug, doing their best not to hurt Rarity.
 They all said in unison, "We love you, Rarity."

 "I love you girls so much."